rickmb/vagrant-ansible/README.md

 * Complete this documentation.
 * Make it possible to easily pre-select which CaaS-sites to configure.
 * Make the playbook more robust.
+* Add some playbooks for basic non-CaaS projects.
+(Which is basically just omitting the caas-development role.)
 * Create a playbook for setting up an EC2 instance instead of a Vagrant box.
 * Create a playbook for simulating CaaS production environments.